 Microsoft and Apple have agreed to stop quibbling in court, which should save a small fortune in legal fees.
 They also have the right to use each other’s technology, making it easier for Microsoft to design real Mac software again.
 (Not like the current Microsoft Office, which is just a bad port from Windows.)

-Microsoft has agreed to write Mac applications that are consistent with the Mac standards and take advantage of Mac features that might not exist on the Wintel platform.
+Microsoft has agreed to write Mac applications that are consistent with Mac standards and take advantage of Mac features that might not exist on the Wintel platform.

 Apple has agreed to put the world’s second most popular web browser, Internet Explorer, on its system disks.
 (FYI, this site is best viewed with Netscape Communicator.
 It looks fine in Navigator 2 and 3, but they were designed before cascading style sheets [CSS].
-It also looks fine in Internet Explorer, but because IE doesn’t handle CSS the same way Communicator does, it will look best using Communicator.
+It also looks fine in Internet Explorer, but because IE doesn’t handle CSS the same way Communicator does, it looks best using Communicator.
 I find both products adequate, but I’m used to Netscape, and it still dominates the browser market.)

 So, in addition to a little money, Apple and Microsoft have become amicable.
 Microsoft keeps a viable software market and avoids the antitrust problems of controlling 100% of the OS market.